Whether you’re a school leaver or mature student, the pathway to your ideal job isn’t always certain. That’s assuming you know what your ideal job is!

 The branch of marketing you wish to go into will determine the kind of qualifications you need/will be of most relevance.
 If you want to be a content writer, then a degree in English (possibly with creative writing) would be advantageous.

 Or you can simply study a Marketing degree to give you a strong understanding of all the key disciplines.
-In which case A Levels in English language, Business, Psychology and Sociology can all help you get on the course.
+In this case A Levels in English language, Business, Psychology and Sociology can all help you get on the course.
 But again, check with the university you want to apply to.

 Bank Manager – Again there are various ways to enter this job.
 Working your way up to gain experience or completing an apprenticeship in bank management is acceptable.
 Alternatively, you could join a graduate scheme.
 For this, you would need to complete a degree ideally in a relevant subject like Business, Economics, Finance or Management.
 While no specific A Levels are required, Business, Economics, Statistics and Maths would all be useful.